mdwhatcott/testing/README.md

 	        - In the case of slices and arrays the expected value is assumed to be a member.
 	        - In the case of strings the expected value may be a rune or substring.

+	func EndWith(actual interface{}, expected ...interface{}) error
+	    EndWith verifies that actual ends with expected[0].
+The actual value may be an array, slice, or string.

 	func Equal(actual interface{}, EXPECTED ...interface{}) error
 	    Equal verifies that the actual value is equal to the expected value.
 It uses reflect.DeepEqual in most cases.